finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

     }
 }
 ```
+Please make sure that the mapping file of your production build (each build) is backed up, inorder to deobfuscate the stacktrace from finotes dashboard.
+Location of mapping file: (<project-folder>app/build/outputs/proguard/release/mapping.txt)

 ### Listen for Issue
 You can listen for and access every issue in realtime using the Fn.listenForIssue() API.